 Collaboratively creating a just & compassionate community

-The Wellness Campus reflects our shared dedication to strengthen the model of care and address service gaps for individuals who are living and dying on our streets
+The Wellness Campus strengthens the model of care for individuals who are living and dying on our streets

 APC, LifeLong and Project Champions have achieved the following:

-With Senator Skinner’s leadership, the AWC was awarded $15 million in the 2021-22 State Budget in recognition of the project’s significance in advancing the state’s priorities and the project mission to promote stable housing, health equity, and dignified aging among vulnerable populations.
+With Senator Skinner’s leadership, the Wellness Campus was awarded $15 million in the 2021-22 State Budget.
+This funding affirms the alignment between the state’s priorities and the project mission to promote stable housing, health equity, and dignified aging among vulnerable populations.